chikwado17/chikwado17/README.md

 Whether you're looking for an e-commerce website, a personal website, a portfolio website, a small business website, or a blog website, I've got you covered.
 I work closely with my clients to understand their vision and bring it to life through cutting-edge web design and development techniques.

-I'm passionate about making **open-source** more accessible, creating software:computer: and tools to help people, and **building a community**.
+I am passionate about making **open-source** more accessible, creating software:computer: and tools to help people, and **building a community**.
 Do :star2: my repository if you find my project interesting, at least your star could make someone's day:pray:.
 <br>
 <img src="https://media.giphy.com/media/LnQjpWaON8nhr21vNW/giphy.gif" width="40"> <em><b>I love connecting with different people</b> so if you want to say <b>hi, I'll be happy to meet you more!</b> :blush:</em>